Hemings family: Origins

 According to Madison Hemings, Elizabeth Hemings' mother was an African woman and her father was an English sea captain named Hemings.
 The sea captain tried to buy Elizabeth Hemings from her owner when she was born.
 Even though he offered the owner a large sum, the owner refused to sell Elizabeth.
 He said he wanted to see what a half-white, half-African child would look like.
-Then Captain Hemings tried to steal into the Eppes' house and take his daughter away "by force or stealth," but someone told the owner about his plan.
+Captain Hemings later tried to break into the Eppes' house and take his daughter away "by force or stealth," but someone told the owner about his plan.
 Captain Hemings left Virginia and disappeared from Hemings family lore.

-The man with whom Captain Hemings negotiated for his daughter was a member of the Eppes family, but historians do not know which one because they do not know when Elizabeth Hemings was born.
+The man with whom Captain Hemings negotiated for his daughter was a male member of the Eppes family, but historians do not know which one because they do not know when Elizabeth Hemings was born.
 One paper says "about 1735."
 It could have been either of two men, depending on which was still living at the time.

 Elizabeth Hemings lived at the Eppes family's house, which was called Bermuda Hundred, until 1746.
 That year, Martha Eppes married John Wayles.
 Elizabeth and other enslaved people went with Martha to Wayles's house as part of her marriage settlement.
 Technically, the Eppes family owned Elizabeth Hemings even when she worked for the Wayles.

 Elizabeth Hemings lived as a house servant.
 Historians think that Elizabeth Hemings' job with the Wayles family was to help raise Martha Wayles, who would later marry Thomas Jefferson.
-After John Wayles' wife died, he made Elizabeth Hemings his concubine, which means they had a sexual relationship but he did not marry her, free her, or free their children.
+After John Wayles' wife died, he made Elizabeth Hemings his concubine, meaning that they had a sexual relationship but he did not marry her or free her or her children.

-When Martha Wayles Skelton married Thomas Jefferson, Hemings and many people in her family went with Martha Skelton to Jefferson's house at Monticello.
-Historians think Elizabeth Hemings took care of Martha Wayles Skelton-Jefferson when she became sick and that she was present at her death.
+When Martha Wayles, at the time called Martha Skelton, married Thomas Jefferson, Hemings and many people in her family went with her to Jefferson's house at Monticello.
+Historians think Elizabeth Hemings took care of Martha Jefferson when she became sick and that she was present at her death.